cyberchitta/llm-context.py/README.md

 1. Copy the LLM's file request (typically in a markdown block) to your clipboard.
 2. Run `lc-clipfiles` to generate the content of the requested files.
 3. Paste the generated file contents back into your chat with the LLM.

+For smaller repositories, it's often better to include full contents for all files rather than using outlines.
+The `lc-sel-outline` command is more useful for larger projects where including all file contents might exceed the LLM's context window.

+For more detailed instructions on customizing ignore patterns, manually editing the selected file list, and using outlines for larger projects, please refer to our [Usage Guide](docs/usage.md).

 ## Large Repositories and Outlining